filecoin-project/devgrants/open-grant-proposals/open-proposal-deplatformer.md

 # Additional Information
 Our project members have a long history with blockchain technology and are passionate about the decentralization movement.
 We've gelled into a cohesive, effective team over the course of HackFS, Gitcoin Apollo and the Slingshot Space Race.
 Our skills and personalities are very complementary and we enjoy each other's company.
 We balance technical expertise with strong organizational skills to achieve our goals on time and within scope.
 Breaking down complex problems and then executing on them is our strong point, which is why the milestones above are both ambitious as well as realistic.

-As noted in the Development Roadmap, we plan on expanding our core team of three to include the help of two experienced developers who will help us push our project past the finish line.
 The wider Filecoin community stands to benefit from our project deliverables irrespective of the relative success of the Deplatformer vision.
 However, We are confident that we will see Deplatformer come out of this seed phase with a concrete FOSS product suite that we will successfully launch and evolve through active engagement with our user base and sponsors.
 We will deplatform social media captives and lead the exodus to Filecoin decentralized storage!